 Mandative subjunctive concord When prayer, suggestion, wish, demand, recommendation, or resolution is used in a sentence, the verb that follows must be plural, whether the subject is singular or plural.
 For example;

-It has been suggested that he go not goes away.
+It has been suggested that he go not away.

-The board has Recommend that the manager resign not resigns.
+The board has Recommend that the manager resign not

-I pray that God help me on my upcoming examination, not God helps.
+I pray that God help me on my upcoming examination, not God

 Rule 4